astudillor/idrs/README.md

     pip install git+https://github.com/astudillor/idrs.git

-or adding the package directory to the PYTHONPATH.
+or adding the package directory route to the PYTHONPATH variable.

 ## License